NDAA09009U Numerical Optimisation (NO)

 Content

 This course teaches the basic theory of numerical optimisation methods.
 The focus is on deep understanding, and how the methods covered during the course works.
-Both on a theoretical level that goes into deriving the math but also on an implementational level focusing on computer science and good programming practice.
+Both on a theoretical level that goes into deriving the math but also on an implementational level focusing on computer science.
+A special focus of the course lies on empirical evaluation of the different methods and communication of the results in report form.
+As a result the course is very practical and there will be weekly group-based programming exercises.

 • First-order optimality conditions, Karush-Kuhn-Tucker Conditions, Taylors Theorem, Mean Value Theorem.